Erope/VNCReInstall/README.md

 # VNCReInstall
 Use your network to reinstall the system online, With VNC support.
 Now only supports Debian 9/10/11/12 x32/x64/ARM64.
-Also, UEFI boot devices are not currently supported.
+Also, UEFI boot devices are supported now.
 Tests are not run on the physical machine.

 # Risk Warning